 Slat-system is usually the least stable by itself, but don't hesitate to shop for these beds: with a box spring the bed stays very stable.
 These beds are designed with weight / box / mattress even distribution in mind.
 Alternatively, you can purchase or make additional slats that would go alongside the bed, this way mattress can be used without a box.
 Most slats however are placed quite low so very high mattress or typical mattress + box height is meant to be taken into consideration.
 Slat system is usually the most affordable system available, but in general it is meant for people who prefer higher beds.

-This type of bedroom platform is used in majority of modern beds.
+This type of bedroom platform is called full platform or simply 'platform' and used in majority of good modern beds.
 It is solid, Scandinavian type platform that appeared first in Northern Europe, particularly in Sweden.
 This type of platform usually uses metal frame that is divided in the middle alongside the bed length - and it has a series of shorter wooden slats pre-installed to it.
 In addition, the frame itself is usually connected to the outer frame of the bed with 4-12 bolts.
 This platform often also has the support legs that are installed to the middle of the frame - this way the weight is not only distributed to the frame of the bed, but directly to the middle of the floor.
 It is quite obvious this platform type is very strong and virtually absolutely unmovable.

 This type of platform is very commonly used in a world today.
 It does not require a box spring, and the beds with these types of platforms are usually lower than slat beds.